cqrlosArch/workflow-gulp/README.md

 # Gulp Workflow to compile Babel, Sass, Pug and Images

-Workflow of pug, sass and javasceript workflow for static page projects.
+Workflow of pug, sass and javascript workflow for static page projects.

 Use Gulp version 4 to execute the tasks.